 After an adrenaline surge, your adrenals produce cortisol to fuel your fight or flight.
 Cortisol helps release stored sugar from your muscles and liver.
-DHEA is then released by your adrenals to help heal the damage due to the stress reliance.
+Your adrenals then release DHEA to help heal the damage due to the stress reliance.
 DHEA helps your body metabolize protein and fat.

-Unfortunately chronic stress, poor nutrition, hormonal imbalance and toxins can tax your adrenal glands.
-Eventually they become fatigued and cannot produce adequate amounts of cortisol, DHEA or aldosterone.
+But, unfortunately, chronic stress, poor nutrition, hormonal imbalance and toxins can tax your adrenal glands.
+Eventually, they become fatigued and cannot produce adequate amounts of cortisol, DHEA or aldosterone.

 Sleep 8-9 Hours Every Night

 Sometimes the best thing you can do for your body is getting enough sleep.
 And you must sleep in the dark, any light exposure will prevent you from making enough melatonin and keep your adrenals from healing.
 Healthy adrenals produce the most cortisol and DHEA during the day.
 Cortisol should not be spiking at night.
 Deep uninterrupted sleep at night in the dark helps reset your circadian rhythm.
 Then be sure you get up with the sun to reboot your natural circadian rhythm.